carletonc/demos/README.md

-# demos
+# Demos

-This is a compilation of misc demos to easily refer to.
+The purpose of this repo is to merely contain quick off-the-shelf code examples, notes, and requirement files for future use.